 Same Sun Here

-Same Sun Here by Silas House and Neela Vaswani (Candlewick Press, 2012).
-A twelve-year-old Indian immigrant in New York City and a Kentucky coal miner’s son become pen pals, and eventually best friends, through a series …
+A twelve-year-old Indian immigrant in New York City and a Kentucky coal miner’s son become pen pals, and eventually best friends, through a series of revealing letters exploring such topics as environmental activism, immigration, and racism.
+(Grades 4-7)

 Chained

-Chained by Lynne Kelly (Farrar Straus Giroux, Margaret Ferguson Books, 2012).
-To work off a family debt, ten-year-old Hastin leaves his desert village in India to work as a circus elephant keeper but many challenges await …
+To work off a family debt, ten-year-old Hastin leaves his desert village in India to work as a circus elephant keeper but many challenges await him, including trying to keep Nadita, a sweet elephant, safe from the cruel circus owner.
+(Grades 4-7).

 Mother Teresa: Angel of the Slums